Jump to the examples of inventive poetry forms (updated August 2023)

 To participate in the experiment of “Cootie Catcher,” I had to print it, cut it out, fold it and play with it.
 I love its physicality and the type of involvement it makes possible!

-As an invitation for you to give different types of poems a chance — as a reader and/or writer — I thought I’d share examples of inventive poetry forms, along with some of what I’ve learned by digging into these wild, wonderful poems.
-Note that this isn’t an academic study of these forms but rather observations, things I’ve noticed as I’ve come to admire and respect this type of work.
+As an invitation for you to give new poetic forms a chance — as a reader and/or writer — I thought I’d share examples, along with some of what I’ve learned by digging into these wild, wonderful poems.
+Note that this isn’t an academic study of these new poetic forms but rather observations, things I’ve noticed as I’ve come to admire and respect this type of work.

 - 109 Bermuda by Kenzie Allen (a concrete poem tracing the outline of a house)